milos-ljubinkovic/milos-ljubinkovic.github.io/_posts/2023-11-02-fullstack.md

 ## Frontend

-Frontedn will be hosted on a S3 bucket behind a cloudfront distribution, in this case because of its caching features. similarily as in the APIs case we add an easy-to-read dns to our existing domain
+Frontend will be hosted on a S3 bucket behind a cloudfront distribution, in this case because of its caching features. similarly as in the APIs case we add an easy-to-read dns to our existing domain

 ```
   S3Bucket: